Everything you need to know about the Levy

 What is the Apprenticeship Levy?

 The Levy is a UK tax that was introduced in April 2017 for companies with an annual wage bill in excess of £3 million.
-The levy is charged at a rate of 0.5% with each employer receiving a annual allowance of £15,000 to offset against their levy payment.
+The Levy is charged at a rate of 0.5% with each employer receiving an annual allowance of £15,000 to offset against their Levy payment.

 Funds of which are paid into the DAS account will be available to spend on Apprenticeship Training for 24 months from the date of payment.
 All funds that are not spent after this period will expire and will be reclaimed by HMRC and this includes the 10% contribution.

 - To give the employer control over the funding of Apprenticeships